juangallostra/AltitudeEstimation/README.md

 void estimate(float accel[3], float gyro[3], float baroHeight, float timestamp)
 ```

+Parameters:

+* `float accel[3]`: length 3 array of floats with acceleration readings in g-s.
+The order in which the estimator expects the readings is `ax`, `ay` and `az`.

+* `float gyro[3]`: length 3 array of floats with gyrometer readings in rad/s.
+The order in which the estimator expects the readings is `gx`, `gy` and `gz`.

+* `float baroHeight`: vertical height in meters as estimated from the barometer signal.
+The conversion from pressure to height can be easily achieved with a small helper function.
+[This](https://www.weather.gov/media/epz/wxcalc/pressureAltitude.pdf) is the formula I used in the provided example to achieve so (see lines 29-33).
+Since the algorithm requires the altitude estimated from the baro and not the pressure reading itself I prefer to let the user choose freely how he wants to map pressure to altitude.

+* `float timestamp`: The timestamp at which the readings were obtained.
+Currently the library expects it to be in milliseconds.

+A fully working example can be found at `AltitudeEstimation.ino` under `examples/AltitudeEstimation`.
+The provided code assumes that the hardware used is an MPU9250 IMU and a MS5637 barometer.
+Arduino libraries for both them are available [here](https://github.com/simondlevy/MPU9250) (MPU9250) and [here](https://github.com/BonaDrone/MS5637) (MS5637).

 ### getAltitude

 This method can be called to obtain the latest vertical position estimation.
 The estimated altitude is measured in meters.